omega-gg/documentation/tevolution/install/windows.md

 8. Scan the tevolution VideoTag (video QR code)
 9. tevolution background should turn into colors

-Congratulations, you are now ready to play videos
+Congratulations, you are now ready to play videos.

 ## Troubleshooting